What You Need to Know About Adoption in GA

 Requirements for Adopting a Child in GA

 If you’re wondering how to adopt a child in Georgia, you’ll need to take certain steps to make that a possibility for you.
 First, you’ll need to meet the requirements to adopt set by Georgia adoption laws.
-While these requirements may vary based on the adoption process that you choose to complete (for example, private domestic infant adoption versus stepparent adoption), these are the general requirements for those wishing to complete a Georgia adoption.
+While these requirements may vary based on the adoption process that you choose to complete (for example, private domestic infant adoption versus stepparent adoption, adoption of a family member), these are the general requirements for those wishing to complete a Georgia adoption.

 - Be at least 25 years old or married and living with a spouse